osm-search/Nominatim/docs/develop/Development-Environment.md

 and how to run tests.

 !!!
 Important
-    This guide assumes that you develop under the latest version of Debain/Ubuntu.
+    This guide assumes you develop under the latest version of Debian/Ubuntu.
     You can of course also use your favourite distribution.
 You just might have to adapt the commands below slightly, in particular the commands for installing additional software.